rundef/async_rithmic/README.md

 All orders/cancels/modifications are placed asynchronously then their status is updated as updates from the exchange flow into the API.
 All order_id strings provided need to be unique to a session to track updates back from the exchange, suggest using a database primary key or dateetime based string for example

-TODO: note about passing account_id if multiple account

 #### Placing a Market Order:

 As a market order will be filled immediately, this script will submit the order and receive a fill straight away: